jonathankamau/temperature-query-api/README.md

 ### Running Manually
 If you are running the project manually you will need to do the following:
--   Ensure you have setup a virtual environment and you have navigated to that environment on  your terminal.
+-   Ensure you have setup a virtual environment following the steps [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv) and you have navigated to that environment on  your terminal.
 -   Install the requirements using this command:
     ```
     pip install -r requirements.txt